-House GOP ready to vote again on tax bill
+White House, GOP celebrate passing sweeping tax bill

 While Republicans cheer the bill's passage, however, 55% of Americans oppose the plan, according to a new CNN poll.
 Just 33% say they favor the GOP's proposals to reform the nation's tax code.

-Senate Majority Leader Mitch McConnell told CNN that Republicans will continue to try to sell the bill to the public.
+McConnell told CNN that Republicans will continue to try to sell the bill to the public.

 "Absolutely.
 We're looking forward to it," McConnell said.
 "My view of this is, if we can't sell this to the American people, we ought to go into another line of work."